 What is DISC?
 What is the DISC Model and what does DISC stand for?

-You can divide people into 4 DISC styles.
-People are identified as either People-oriented or Task-oriented.
-They are then further identified as Reserved or Active.
-The resulting personality types are called:
+The DISC model divides people into four main behavioral styles.
+Individuals are identified as either People-oriented or Task-oriented.
+They are further distinguished as Reserved or Active.
+The resulting behavioral styles are called:

 - D-style (Dominance)

 - I-style (Influence)

 The D-style is task-oriented and active.
 I-style is people-oriented and active.
 S-style is people-oriented and reserved, and the C-style is task-oriented and reserved.